Hardik121020/301DaysOfCode/README.md

 *Today's Progress:* Learning about the working of some functions in a JavaScript.

 ### *Day 55:* September 10, 2020
-*Today's Progress:* Learn about working of Xor cipher.
+*Today's Progress:* Learn about the working of AES algorithm.